texfaq/texfaq.github.io/FAQ-fixnam.md

 ---

-LaTeX document classes define several typographic operations that need ''canned text'' (text not supplied by the user).
-In the earliest days of LaTeX 2.09 these bits of text were built in to the body of LaTeX's macros and were rather difficult to change, but ''fixed name'' macros were introduced for the benefit of those wishing to use LaTeX in languages other than English.
+LaTeX document classes define several typographic operations that need "canned text" (text not supplied by the user).
+In the earliest days of LaTeX 2.09 these bits of text were built in to the body of LaTeX's macros and were rather difficult to change, but "fixed name" macros were introduced for the benefit of those wishing to use LaTeX in languages other than English.
 For example, the special section produced by the `\tableofcontents`